 Solo Climber – Mike Dunne

-I got into climbing when I was about 16, me and a mate were really bored during the summer holidays so he showed me the local climbing wall in Cockermouth, I didn’t even really know what climbing was but I instantly loved it.
+I got into climbing when I was about 16, me and a mate were really bored during the summer holidays so he showed me the local climbing wall, I didn’t even really know what climbing was but I instantly loved it.
 I started climbing at the wall a few times a week just in trainers, on my own and I slowly got better.
 After about 4 months I bought a pair of cheap climbing shoes and started trying to really improve my climbing.

 After a year another mate, Josh, took me outside to show me how to Trad climb.
 I didn’t have the attention span for learning as it turned out and started soloing straight away.
 For the next 2 years I soloed regularly in the mountain crags of the Lake District, such as Gable crag, High crag at Buttermere and Pillar Rock.
 I stopped soloing last year, the risks started outweighing the benefits and I stopped enjoying it as much, and started leading.